Increasing diversity in transatlantic exchanges

 Our projects with and in the USA

-In a time of multiple crises, dialogue and mutual understanding in transatlantic exchange are more important than ever.
-We want to contribute to this with our offers and programs for trainees and young professionals in our opportunities.
+In a present with multiple crises, dialog and mutual understanding in transatlantic exchange are more important than ever.
+We want to contribute to this with our offers and programs for trainees and young professionals.

-With the "Azubis USA & Canada" program, we have become a pioneer in the German-American exchange of apprentices.
-With "GATE - German Apprenticeship Training Exchange," we support vocational schools that enter into partnerships with American and Canadian colleges.
-Transatlantic exchange is also at the heart of our other U.S.-related projects, such as "YES! - Young Economic Solutions," one of Germany's largest school competitions in the field of economics, in which American students also participate.
+With the "Azubis USA & Canada" program, we have become a pioneer in the German-American exchange of trainees and with "GATE - German Apprenticeship Training Exchange", we support vocational schools that enter into partnerships with American and Canadian colleges.
+Furthermore, we will soon be promoting transatlantic dialogue with our own conference center in the Atlanta region (USA), the "Joachim Herz House".
+Transatlantic exchange is also at the heart of our other projects with a connection to the USA, such as "YES! - Young Economic Solutions", one of the largest German school competitions in the field of economics, in which American students also take part.
 We also promote network partners who support transatlantic exchange.

-With "Azubis USA & Canada", around 50 apprentices from Germany travel to the USA and Canada every year and spend several weeks there on work-related stays at colleges or in the internship companies.
-The program is open to trainees in all occupational fields who are completing their training in Bavaria, Berlin, the Hamburg metropolitan region or Saxony.
+With "Azubis USA & Canada", around 50 trainees from Germany travel to the USA and Canada every year, where they spend several weeks at colleges or internship companies.
+The program is open to trainees from all professions who are completing their training in Bavaria, Berlin, the Hamburg metropolitan region or Saxony.

 GATE - German Apprenticeship Training Exchange